ssentinull/hugo-portfolio/content/blogs/create-api-using-golang-setup.md

 Currently, the server is running on port `8080` and it's hard-coded into the server instance.
 Since the port number used might change depending on the server's used ports, we need to set that value as an environment variable.
 Environment variables are used to store interchangeable values, account credentials, and other secrets that we don't want everyone to know.

-What we need to do is create a `.env.example` in the root dir that will be used as a template for env variables in case someone else clones our repo.
-Also, create a `.gitignore` to ignore `.env` files from being committed to our repo.
+What we need to do is create a `config.yml.example` in the root dir that will be used as a template for env variables in case someone else clones our repo.
+Also, create a `.gitignore` to ignore `.yml` files from being committed to our repo.

-{{< code language="env" title=".env.example" id="4" >}}
+{{< code language="yml" title="config.yml.example" id="4" >}}

-    ENV=
+    env: "development"
-    SERVER_PORT=
+    server_port: "8080"

 {{< /code >}}